andrjas/data_check/docs/csv_checks.md

 ## CSV format

-data_check uses a pretty basic CSV format.
+data_check uses a basic CSV format.
 Each column is separated by a comma without any space around them.
 The first line must contain a header.
 The columns must match the columns in the SQL file.

 Any columns that do not match between the CSV and the SQL file will be ignored.